USEPA/e-manifest/docs/src/Intro/registration.md

 # User Registration

-In order to access the test environment, all users will be required to set up a test account on the RCRAInfo test environment.
+EPA allows industry and states to access the RCRAInfo Pre-Production environment to try new features, and test things.
+You may see this site referred to as the "test" environment.

 - For testing, use RCRAInfo Pre-Production
   - <https://rcrainfopreprod.epa.gov>
 - For Production, use RCRAInfo
   - <https://rcrainfo.epa.gov>

-For the remainder of this chapter, we assume that you are using the pre-production (test) deployment as testing should never be done in the RCRAInfo Production deployment.
+You will need to create a separate account for each environment.

 ## Registration Process

-The registration process for both environments is identical, the general process includes creating a user account, then requesting access to EPA sites.
-The process is described in detail below.
+The registration process for both environments is identical, the general process includes creating a user account, then requesting access to the EPA sites that you are working for.

-### User Registration

 1. Visit the RCRAInfo [pre-production site](https://rcrainfopreprod.epa.gov)
-2. Click on the "Register" link
+2. Click on the "Register" link and select _"Industry User"_
-3. Click the "Continue to Industry User Registration" button.
-4. Fill out Title and Name and click the "Next" button.
-5. Create your username, password, and password retrieval questions
-6. Review and agree to the Terms and Conditions, and click the "Next" button
-7. Fill out the information for your Organization (not necessarily your site), Job title, phone and email address.
-8. Click the "Send Verification Code via Email" button
-9. After entering the verification code from your email click the "Register" button
-10. You will be taken to the My Sites page to register your handler(s)
+3. Register, verify your email, and log in

 ### Obtain Site Access